livepeer/stream-tester/README.md

 It can be used as standalone command line tool or as part of [test harness](https://github.com/livepeer/test-harness).
 As part of test harness, it works in server mode, inside docker image, and is controlled through REST interface.

+Also it can be used to pull arbitrary .m3u8 stream and save it to disk.

+When running from command line, Stream tester has two different modes.
+First one is for (load) testing Livepeer Broadcaster and second one was developed for running long test against Livepeer Wowza plugin, but can be used with any transcoder that takes RTMP input and output HLS.

 ## Command line

+If name of the file to stream is not specified, then default one - `official_test_source_2s_keys_24pfs.mp4` is used.
+It should be placed in the same directory as Stream Tester.
+Can be downloaded from [here](https://storage.googleapis.com/lp_testharness_assets/official_test_source_2s_keys_24pfs.mp4).

+All options can be put into config file and used like `./streamtester -config stream.cfg`

+### Load testing mode

+Streams file to its end, or for the time specified.
+Can stream arbitrary number of streams simultaneously and repeat streaming any number of times.
+Counts number of segments streamed and number of segments that was readed back.
+Reports success rate (readed segments / segments should have been readed).
+Calculate transcode latency (should be enabled from command line).

 Usage:
 `./streamtester -host localhost -rtmp 1935 -media 8935 -profiles 2 -repeat 1 -sim 1 file_to_stream.mp4`